RaphaelaHeil/shell-novice/_episodes/06-script.md

 and to remove the final line where we called the `history` command, we have a completely accurate record of how we created that figure.

-> ## Why Record Commands in the History Before Running Them?
+> ## INFO: Why Record Commands in the History Before Running Them?
 >
 > If you run the command:
 >